ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 	Log forwarding is *not* enabled for the **Free** cluster.
 	{:tip}

-1. Select a resource group and Geography.
+1. Select a resource group and geography.
 1. For convenience, use the name `mycluster` to be consistent with this tutorial.
 1. Select a **Worker Zone** and select the smallest **Machine type** with 2 **CPUs** and 4 **GB RAM** as it is sufficient for this tutorial.
 1. Select 1 **Worker node** and leave all other options set to defaults.
 Click **Create Cluster**.